PeakGe/Mind-Map/README.md

 # Mind-Map
-photo of Mind Map for  "cat for food" project
+photos of Mind Map for  "cat for food" project